JonasAlfredsson/docker-nginx-certbot/README.md

 ### Diffie-Hellman parameters

 Regarding the Diffie-Hellman parameter it is recommended that you have one for your server.
-However, you can make a config file without it and nginx will work fine with ciphers that don't rely on Diffie-Hellman key exchange.
+However, you can make a config file without it and Nginx will work fine with ciphers that don't rely on Diffie-Hellman key exchange.
 ([Info about
 ciphers](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html)).

 The larger you make these parameters the longer it will take to generate them.
-I was unlucky and it took me 65 minutes to generate a 4096 bit parameter on an old 3.0Ghz CPU.
+I was unlucky and it took me 65 minutes to generate a 4096 bit parameter on an old 3.0GHz CPU.
 This will vary greatly between runs as some randomness is involved.
 A 2048 bit parameter, which is still secure today, can probably be calculated in about 3-5 minutes on a modern CPU.
 To modify the size of the parameter you may set the `DHPARAM_SIZE` environment variable.
 Default is `2048` if nothing is provided.

-It is also posible to have all your server configs point to the same Diffie-Hellman parameter on disk.
+It is also possible to have all your server configs point to the same Diffie-Hellman parameter on disk.
 There is no negative effects in doing this for home use [[1](https://security.stackexchange.com/questions/70831/does-dh-parameter-file-need-to-be-unique-per-private-key)] [[2](https://security.stackexchange.com/questions/94390/whats-the-purpose-of-dh-parameters)].
-For persistence you should place it inside the dedicated folder `/etc/letsencrypt/dhparams/` which is insde a Docker volume.
+For persistence you should place it inside the dedicated folder `/etc/letsencrypt/dhparams/` which is inside a Docker volume.
 There is however no requirement to do so, as a missing parameter will be created where the config file expects the file to be.
-This means that you may also create this file on an external computer and mount it to any folder that is not under `/etc/letsencrypt/` as that will casue a double mount.
+This means that you may also create this file on an external computer and mount it to any folder that is not under `/etc/letsencrypt/` as that will cause a double mount.

 # Changelog

 ### 0.9-gamma
-- Make both nginx and the update script child processes of the entryscript.
+- Make both Nginx and the update script child processes of the entryscript.
-- Container will now die along with nginx like it should.
+- Container will now die along with Nginx like it should.
-- Dhparams now have better permissions.
+- The Diffie-Hellman parameters now have better permissions.
 - Container now exist on Docker Hub under `jonasal/nginx-certbot:latest`
 - More documentation.